codeplatoon-devops/game-night/README.md

 ### send a pull request in github repo

-    Some member of the team has to aprove the code and accept the pull request.
+    Any member of the team has to aprove the code and accept the pull request.